 Space@VT focuses on both graduate and undergraduate education in the broad fields of space science and engineering.
 Space@VT prepares students to become leaders in their chosen fields whether they are in the private, government, or academic sectors.
 Space@VT educates University students to make important contributions to society as a whole.
 Space@VT also strives to work with secondary school students to increase their understanding and appreciation of science and engineering with an objective of increasing their desire to take science and engineering as a career path.

 Space@VT works towards engaging underrepresented groups in science and engineering in general and space science and engineering in particular.
-This engagement includes providing research and educational opportunities and experiences for middle school, high school, and college level underrepresented students.
+This engagement includes providing research and educational opportunities and experiences for middle school, high school, and underrepresented college-level students.
 Space@VT also develops joint research and educational ventures with Minority Serving Institutions (MSIs).